-On the EX model, the light next to the mirror will come on when the headlight switch is in either ON position.
+The light next to the mirror will come on when the headlight switch is in either ON position.

 Power Windows

 All the windows can be operated by the window control switches on the driver's door panel.
 The ignition key must be in the "ON" position.